 For your first couple of recording sessions it is advisable to bring just you and/or your band members as often our performance suffers when trying to impress visitors (friends and family) whilst recording.

 Have you been waiting or trying to make an album of your music?
-That's what we are here for - what makes us special?
+That's what I am here for - what makes us special?

 Top Shelf recording, mixing and mastering equipment.